Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Here’s something interesting about blogging about acute pain.
 It generates plenty of traffic and comments but does little to build a community.
 People in pain want a solution.
 They aren’t here for anything else and most of them never returned.

 I’m glad I could help people in acute pain, just as I’m thrilled when I find someone else who has an answer to a problem when I’m in trouble.
 However, it’s not the sort of thing that will help you build an empire with your photography blog.

 Did you ever have an ache that was annoying, but it wasn’t so severe that you needed to address it right away?
 That’s where you build your empire.

 Let’s look at Strobist and Stuck in Customs as examples.

 Photographers want to learn how to create better photos with lighting, but their lack of knowledge isn’t keeping them from taking photos.
 The Strobist blog addressed a chronic issue and showed people how to address their pain point.

 We all need a break from our routine.
 We see the same thing at home, on our commute, in our place of work.
 Even TV gets to be the same.
 Stuck in Customs provided us with an escape.
 It offered a daily photo of someplace different.
-Even when Trey visits your town and posts a photo, he seems to show it in a different way than you've ever seen it.
-Visual entertainment allowed people to escape the chronic (if mild) pain of their mundane existence.
+Even when Trey visits your town and posts a photo, he shows it differently than you’ve ever seen it.
+Visual entertainment allowed people to escape their mundane existence’s chronic (if mild) pain.